-Galloway and Collens, PLLC, has served as legal counsel for hundreds of families in Michigan and throughout the United States.
+Serving Royal Oak, Southfield and beyond, Galloway and Collens, PLLC, has served as legal counsel for hundreds of families in Royal Oak and Michigan and throughout the United States.
 When the death of a loved one arrives, our Detroit probate lawyers offer compassionate assistance in probating and administering the estate.
 Whether the estate involves a will, a trust, a handwritten document or no written document at all, we provide counsel for everything relating to final estate administration, including:

 - Gathering all records

 - Administering trusts

 - Handling life insurance issues

 - Probating the estate in court

 - Trust Litigation